shaheennabi/Production-Ready-MediaCreationHub-Multi-Agent-RAG/README.md

 ```
 I recommend using TaskflowAI here because of its modularity design, which is crucial for building scalable AI/ML applications.
 When productionizing AI or ML apps, having a modular design from the beginning is essential.
 So, I recommend following the main pipeline and deployment steps as outlined.

 You can fork this repo as TaskflowAI is simple and easy to understand.
 Here is the documentation link: [TaskflowAI Documentation](https://www.taskflowai.org/).
 Feel free to explore more or contribute.
-It provides tools to work with multi-AI agents and multi-agent system design easily.
+It provides tools to work with multi-AI agents and multi-agent system design easily, and there are also other frameworks such as Langchain's **langgraph**, **crewai** etc, you can use those too.

 Happy coding and building multi-ai-agent-system! 🎉💚